rouven0/TruckSimulatorBot/README.md

 MYSQL_DATABASE
 ```

+### Setting up the database
+To make the setup easier, `database.sql` contains a full table structure dump, you can apply to your mysql instance.

 ## Project Description
 ### Basic controls
 The virtual map is the heart of the Truck Simulator.
 Everything is a place that you can drive to.
 Some commands are bound to specific places, some are available everywhere.